Zalts110/News-Update-Aggregator/README.md

-# Updating the README content based on the user's feedback

-readme_content_updated = """
 # Personalized News Update Aggregator

 This application aggregates news and updates based on user preferences.
 It provides a personalized news feed and delivers updates via email.